akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/index.md

 [Chapter 3.: Getting started with Fuse](getting_started_fuse.md)

-### Part 4: Retrieve a Document by using Camel-CMIS
+### Part 4: Retrieve a document by using Camel-CMIS
 Until now we only have the ID of an Alfresco document.
 The next step is getting our hands on the document object itself.
 We will use the Camel-CMIS component to achieve this.

 During this, it will also be shown how to add Camel components to Fuse which are not in the Fuse palette.